jackkershaw/portfolio/README.md

 # My Portfolio

+## final edits

+- fix contact form not working on mobile - maybe there's a way with npm/react
+- the menu shouldn't stay highlighted/active after clicked on Mobile
+- when on a page, highlight that page in menu
+- change hover/active color for Navbar
+- when click on menu item, menu closes (on mobile)

 ## Planning

 - Generated shades for the colour scheme using [Tailwind Shades](https://www.tailwindshades.com/) based on my favourite blue, Yves Klein Blue: